 Toby Tortoise – he is resilient.
 He doesn’t give up.

 Sally Squirrel – she is resourceful.
 She applies what she knows to solve a problem.

 Emily Elephant – she is reflective.
 She looks back at her work to mark how she can make it better.

 Bert Bee – he works well on his own or in a team.
 He contributes ideas.

 Please click on the link below to find out more about our Learning Heroes in our Building Learning Power parent booklet.

 We use a variety of strategies to support children that are finding understanding of early number concepts a challenge eg small group support with LSA/teacher as necessary, one to one support or pre learning and “keep up” sessions.

 At Calmore Infant School, our aim is for every one of our children to become independent, successful and lifelong readers and consequently writers.
 Above all, we want our children to enjoy reading.
-The skills for decoding are taught through a progressive phonics scheme from R W Inc. Some children find phonics difficult and therefore we provide “reading for meaning” intervention by trained LSA’s using a different reading approach.
+The skills for decoding are taught through a progressive phonics scheme from Read Write Inc. As with all learning, some children can find phonics difficult, therefore we provide “reading for meaning” intervention by trained LSA’s using a different reading approach.
 Any child having this extra daily support will be contacted by our intervention leader and invited into school to find out more.